Author: Vanessa Ngan, Staff Writer, 2007. Updated by Chief Editor, Hon A/Prof Amanda Oakley, July 2015.

 The following is an outline of the Fraxel® procedure:

-Ablative fractional resurfacing lasers are more aggressive, so recovery takes a little longer than after non-ablative fractional laser treatment.
+Ablative fractional resurfacing lasers are more aggressive than non-ablative devices, so recovery takes a little longer.

 Fractional laser treatment appears to be well tolerated by most patients.
 Shaving or application of mineral make-up can be done soon after treatment.
 In most cases, patients can return to work directly after treatments or the following day, depending upon their skin condition and treatment.